smundhra-git/ML/README.md

-# Shlok_ML - Custom Machine Learning Library
+# ML - Custom Machine Learning Library

-**Shlok_ML** is a custom Machine Learning library written primarily in **C++** (75%), with additional support from **Python** and **Fortran**.
+**ML** is a custom Machine Learning library written primarily in **C++** (75%), with additional support from **Python** and **Fortran**.
 This library aims to provide modular, efficient, and extensible implementations of various machine learning algorithms, featuring Python bindings for broader usability.
 It is designed for performance and adaptability, leveraging **Eigen** for high-performance numerical computations.

 ---